California files to join U.S. antitrust lawsuit against Google

 The department in October accused the $1 trillion California-based company of illegally using its market muscle to hobble rivals, and was joined by 11 other states when it was filed.

 “California is not making substantive changes to the complaint.
-In particular, California is not seeking to add any new facts or claims,” Attorney General Xavier Becerra said in the filing.
-California joining the lawsuit will not cause any delay, he said.
+In particular, California is not seeking to add any new facts or claims,” Attorney General Xavier Becerra said in the filing, adding that it would not delay the case.

-Google has broadly denied wrongdoing in response to the government’s lawsuit and other probes, and the company has said that its search engine and other products are dominant because consumers prefer them.
+Google has denied wrongdoing, and the company has said that its search engine and other products are dominant because consumers prefer them.

-“People use Google because they choose to, not because they’re forced to, or because they can’t find alternatives,” a Google spokeswoman said on Friday.
-“We’re confident in our position and we’ll continue to make our case in court.”
+“People use Google because they choose to, not because they’re forced to, or because they can’t find alternatives,” a Google spokeswoman said.
+“We’ll continue to make our case in court.”

-In November, Reuters reported a separate bipartisan group reut.rs/34lxt03 of states plan to file an antitrust lawsuit against Google.
+The company must respond to California’s request to join the lawsuit by Dec.
+18, said the judge in the case, U.S. District Judge Amit Mehta.

+The Justice Department welcomed California’s entry to the case, which says Google broke antitrust law to build and maintain dominance in search and search advertising.

 Reporting by David Shepardson and Nandita Bose; additional reporting by Diane Bartz, Editing by Leslie Adler and Grant McCool